tyrylu/pywco/README.md

 Python Websockets Communication library
 Made in Czechia :beer:

-It synchronizes the async websockets in python and provides a high level API for communication.
+It provides a high level synchronous API for the asynchronous Python websockets.

-Ideally what you throw in on one end like this:
+Ideally, what you throw in on one end like this

 ```
-pywco_instane.send_message(MsgType.Foo, bar=42)
+pywco_instance.send_message(MsgType.Foo, bar=42)
 ```

 You get on the other end as a blinker signal